CrunchyData/postgres-operator-client/docs/content/reference/pgo_backup.md

 ### Synopsis

-Backup allows you to take a backup of a PostgreSQL cluster
+Backup allows you to take a backup of a PostgreSQL cluster, either using the current "spec.backups.pgbackrest.manual" settings on the PostgreSQL cluster or by overwriting those settings using the flags

 #### RBAC Requirements
     Resources                                           Verbs